tomcam/goexamples/docs/README.md

 ## File handling
 * [lastmodified.go](lastmodified.go) - Reusable code (and demo) showing how to retrieve the last modified date of a file by filename
+* [genfiletree.go)(genfiletree.co) - Generate small tree of text files, e.g. for a website

 ## Reflection/runtime type identification
 * [fieldisstringtype.go](fieldisstringtype.go) determines at runtime whether the struct passed in the argument has a field named in the second argument of type string.
 Playground version at https://play.golang.org/p/yAEXeeCvJMH
 * [structfieldbynamestrmust.go](structfieldbynamestrmust.go) takes any struct and field name (as a string) at runtime and